Australian Kelpie: History

 The first dog known as a Kelpie was a black and tan female pup with floppy ears bought by Jack Gleeson about 1872 from a litter born on Warrock Station near Casterton, owned by George Robertson, a Scot.
-This dog was named Kelpie after the kelpie, a mythological shapeshifting water spirit of Celtic folklore.
+This dog was named after the kelpie, a mythological shapeshifting water spirit of Celtic folklore.
 In later years she was referred to as "(Gleeson's) Kelpie", to differentiate her from "(King's) Kelpie", her daughter.

 The second "Kelpie" was "(King's) Kelpie", another black and tan bitch out of "Kelpie" by "Caesar", a pup from two sheepdogs imported from Scotland. "(King's) Kelpie" tied for the prestigious Forbes Trial in 1879, and the strain was soon popularly referred to as "Kelpie's pups", or just Kelpies.
 The King brothers joined another breeder, McLeod, to form a dog breeding partnership whose dogs dominated trials during 1900 to 1920.

 An early Kelpie, Sally, was mated to Moss, a Smooth Collie, and she produced a black pup that was named Barb after The Barb, a black horse which had won the Melbourne Cup in 1866.
 Consequently, black Kelpies became known as Barb Kelpies or Barbs.

 There were a number of Kelpies named Red Cloud.
 The first and most famous was John Quinn's Red Cloud in the early 20th century.
 In the 1960s, another Red Cloud became well known in Western Australia.
 This started the tradition in Western Australia of calling all Red or Red and Tan Kelpies, especially those with white chests, Red Cloud Kelpies.
 Other notable specimens include Gunner and Red Dog (c.
 1971 – 21 November 1979), a Kelpie mix which was the subject of a movie, Red Dog, released in 2011.

 Kelpies have been exported to many countries including Argentina, Canada, Italy, Korea, New Caledonia, New Zealand, Sweden, the United Kingdom and the United States for various pursuits.